LinguaPhylo/linguaPhylo.github.io/setup.md

 3. Make sure there is __only one__ LPhy folder inside your BEAST 2 installation folder.

 4. Download the bash script [lphybeast](https://github.com/LinguaPhylo/LPhyBeast/blob/master/lphybeast/bin/lphybeast),
 and place it into the `bin` subfolder of your BEAST 2 installation.
+Note that you may need give the `lphybeast` file executable permissions using `chmod +x lphybeast`

 The final folder structure looks like:
 <figure class="image">